JonahGroendal/Python-Data-Schema/README.md

 ### Python Data Schema
-is a library for defining and validating data structures in Python.
+is a library for defining and validating recursive data structures in Python using functional programming.
 The "schema" is actually just a pyhton code expression that evaluates to a boolean validation function.
 It's fairly minimal, so simply copying python_data_schema.py into your project should work.

 The modular set of function-returning functions that is this library may be used to create a function that validates some data (typically before inserting it into a database).
 For example, a validation function for a MongoDB collection can be created by defining a list of dictionaries.
 Take a look at example.py for a complete example.